bob1de/hass-apps/hass_apps/heaty/doc/README.rst

 a little Python, you'll probably be familiar with this way of writing expressions.
 Often, it is easier and also more readable to include such short ones directly into the rule instead of calling external code.

+However, don't forget to add an automation to Home Assistant which emits a ``heaty_reschedule`` event whenever ``switch.take_a_bath`` changes its state, just as shown in the previous example.

 Example: Use of ``Add()`` and ``Ignore()``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~